PierreSenellart/provsql/doc/source/user/configuration.rst

           marker, and non-absorptive evaluations (counting,
           why-provenance -- genuinely infinite on cyclic data) refuse them.
 After Deutch, Milo, Roy & Tannen (ICDT 2014).
+        * **recursive reachability on bounded-treewidth data** compiles along a tree decomposition of the data graph into certified d-DNNFs (see :doc:`probabilities`), exact for probability and for every absorptive semiring -- e.g. min-cost reachability through nonnegative min-plus (see :doc:`semirings`); the materialised tokens carry the ``'absorptive'`` marker too.
         * at circuit-load time, the simplification rules sound in every absorptive semiring apply -- plus-idempotence (:math:`a \oplus a = a`), the plus-with-one absorber